 This Colorado River Region bulletin also introduces information essential for considering environmental water demands in discussions about water management.
 Environmental water demands (or environmental flow) refers to how much water a freshwater ecosystem needs to sustain itself.
 Arizona's native animals and plants are dependent on dynamic flows, which are commonly described according to five elements: magnitude, duration, frequency, timing and rate of change.
 For example, seasonal flood events (e.g. timing) and constant flows (e.g. duration) cue important biological events, like reproduction.
-The five elements of environmental flows are displayed in Figure 1, a hydrograph of Southeastern Arizona's San Pedro River over the course of a year.
+The five elements of environmental flows are displayed in Figure 1 through a hydrograph of the San Pedro River's flows over the course of a year.

 To consider the environment alongside other water sectors, we must first study the water demands of ecosystems.
-Figure 2 shows the streams where we have quantified the current amount of streamflow that supports the environment (white lines) and environmental water demands (black lines).
-This region contains streams that are perennial (those that flow year-round, dark blue lines) and intermittent (those that flow only part of the year, light blue lines) as well as riparian areas and many major springs.
+In Figure 2 the streams where studies have quantified the current amount of streamflow that supports the environment (white lines) and environmental water demands (black lines) are displayed in relation to key surface water resources.
+This region contains perennial (those that flow year-round) and intermittent (those that flow only part of the year) streams, riparian areas, and many major springs.
+Humans have an interconnected and dependent Colorado River Region (circle size indicates relative amount of water) relationship with the environment.
+Nature provides recreation opportunities, economic benefits, and water supplies to sustain our communities.
+For example, more than \$1.7 billion in state revenue is generated from wildlife-based recreation activities (Southwick Associates Inc., 2003).